frankie-2nfro-com/Data-Collection-Pipeline/README.md

 #### Relational database for tabular data
 The parsed data from scaper with uuid generated unique key will be transfered to the AWS RDS via psycopy2 and sqlalchemy

+## Milestone 6 - Containerise scraper
+It is quite good to run scraper in Docker for easily replicate the environment.
+However, I need to consider how to handle the exception and other abnormal running issues.
+I may need to store the states in database for resuming the process.
+Another way is decomposite the scraping process in small parts and let different Docker images to handle to simplify the error handling.

+## Milestone 7 - Make the scraping scalable
+In this milestone, I try to using Docker and EC2 instance to run my scraper in the Cloud.
+Using Docker allow me to deploy the changes easily.
+But I need to automate the whole process so that I can update the Docker image automatically and EC2 will keep running the latest version of my scraper.

+### Scraper Optimization

+#### Cache mechanism
+When scraping web content, some pages are repeatedly linked.
+So to avoid duplicated scraping, I will use the key as the filename to make sure the file is nonexist before loading.
+It will reduce the traffic and resources for the scraper.

+#### Relational Database
+Rather than using cache file named, data in relational database are easily to maintain the uniquenesses.
+The table primary key constrain make sure the record is single stored in the database.
+I setup a postgres in AWS so that the scraper running in EC2 can save data and states to this remoted database.

+#### Exception
+Even unit test is passed in the previous milestone, it is still hard to ensure the running can finished normally as it is rely on a third party website.
+So it is important to have a way to resume the scraping process from break point instead of running from the beginning everytime.
+The progress state will be store to a local file.
+So the program will load it and run at the last break point.